jnozzi/cocoadev.com/markdown/AccessorMethods.md

 It's very important to remember that in a method of the form:

-- (General/NSArray *)myArray
+- (NSArray *)myArray
 {
     return _myArray;
 }

 that you are actually returning a reference to _myArray.
-Just because you are returning an General/NSArray * does NOT prevent the caller from attempting to call General/NSMutableArray * methods on it, and potentially messing up your internal state.
+Just because you are returning an NSArray * does NOT prevent the caller from attempting to call NSMutableArray * methods on it, and potentially messing up your internal state.
 This is analogous to using     reinterpret_cast<> in C++, or     if(obj is someMutableClass) { (obj as someClass).someMutatorMethod() }  in C#.

 Long story short: if you are using a mutable collection in your class for some reason, and need to provide an accessor method to that data, always do the following, unless you *really* want the caller to be able to mess with the collection your object owns:

-- (General/NSArray *)myArray
+- (NSArray *)myArray
 {
-    return General/_myArray copy] autorelease];
+    return _myArray copy] autorelease];
 }

 ----

-Or unless you do this sort of thing by contract, i.e. if it says it's an [[NSArray then don't treat it as an General/NSMutableArray.
+Or unless you do this sort of thing by contract, i.e. if it says it's an [[NSArray then don't treat it as an NSMutableArray.
 Yes, it's easy to circumvent your contract there, but it's obvious that anybody trying such a thing is going out of their way to break your code, and as such when it breaks it is clearly their own fault.
-I would say that you shouldn't go the     [_myArray copy] route unless and until you know you need it. -- General/RobRix
+I would say that you shouldn't go the     [_myArray copy] route unless and until you know you need it. -- RobRix

 ----

 If your caller is going to mess with the objects you give it, then it doesn't really matter whether you return a mutable or immutable array.
-Calling code can still modify the contents of an General/NSArray object by digging into the guts of its internal General/CFArray.
+Calling code can still modify the contents of an NSArray object by digging into the guts of its internal CFArray.
 When your code interfaces with other code, you *expect* that other code to uphold contracts, but as long as the other code has access to your address space, you cannot guarantee contract adherence no matter what you do.
 ----

 Excellent point.
-Given those circumstances, be reasonable-- clients of your code are unlikely to be your enemy! -- General/RobRix
+Given those circumstances, be reasonable-- clients of your code are unlikely to be your enemy! -- RobRix

 ----